metalsmith/metalsmith.io/src/index.md

 # The Plugins
-The core Metalsmith library doesn't have any plugins bundled with it by default.
-You just require them as needed.
-Here's a list of them:
+The core Metalsmith library doesn't bundle any plugins by default.
+You just require new ones as needed, or make your own!

+Here's a list of the current plugins:

 <ul class="Plugin-list">
 {% for plugin in plugins %}